plabayo/rama/docs/book/src/protocols/fastcgi.md

 the HTTP request body via stdin, and returns a CGI-formatted response via stdout.
 This is what PHP-FPM, Python WSGI/ASGI bridges, and most other FastCGI backends implement.

+Note that FastCGI, as a variation of CGI, still uses the terms stdin/stdout.
+In practice however this is more to be read as the direction for data transported over TCP or UNIX sockets.

 ### Authorizer

 The application receives the CGI environment but no stdin.
 Its sole job is to decide